MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Secure Provisioning & Transport Layer Security

 The PIC32 WFI32E Curiosity Boards kits are shipped with the WFI32 module variants that include an on-board [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) secure element.
-Since [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) devices are pre-provisioned, the firmware can utilize the on-chip certificate to securely authenticate with AWS IoT Core.
+Since [Trust\&Go](https://www.microchip.com/design-centers/security-ics/trust-platform/trust-go) devices are pre-provisioned, the firmware can utilise the on-chip certificate to securely authenticate with AWS IoT Core.

 Server certificate verification is skipped to facilitate using the same demo code to connect with other cloud instances or custom MQTT brokers easily.
 Please refer to Harmony3 documentation to learn more about peer certificate verification.